 Appraisers will regularly be obligated to consider the interests of third parties, such as homeowners, buyers and sellers, or others.
 Normally the third parties are specifically defined in the appraisal report.
 An appraiser's fiduciary roll is limited to those parties who the appraiser knows, based on the scope of work or other written parameters of the assignment.

 There are also ethical duties that have nothing to do with whom we share information.
 For example, appraisers must store their work files for a minimum of five years - at Price Appraisals & Realty, LLC you can rest assured that we adhere to that rule.

-Price Appraisals & Realty, LLC holds itself to the industry standards and guidelines set in place for ethics.
-We refuse to accept anything less from ourselves.
+We only perform to the highest ethical standards possible.
 We have a responsibility not to do assignments on contingency fees.
-That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
-We don't do assignments on percentage fees.
-That is perhaps the appraisal industries most important rule, because it would tend to make appraisers up the value of homes or properties to increase their fee.
+That is, we can't agree to do an appraisal report and collect the fee only if the loan closes.
+We can't do assignments on percentage fees.
+That is probably the appraisal industries biggest no-no, because it would tend to make appraisers raise the value of homes or properties to increase their fee.
 We set ourselves to a higher standard.
-Other unprofessional practices may be defined by state law or professional societies to which an appraiser belongs.
+Other improper practices may be established by state law or professional organizations to which an appraiser belongs.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can rest easy knowing we are working hard to provide an unbiased determination of the home or property value.